Hours and Admission

 Picnic tables are located around the stone barn outside the front entry and at the opposite end leading onto the museum grounds as well as in the courtyard.

-Restrooms are located at the museum entrance in the Main Barn, the Empire State Carousel, and the basement of Bump Tavern.
+Restrooms are located at the museum entrance in the Main Barn, the Empire State Carousel (closed in 2020), and the basement of Bump Tavern.
 The restrooms in the Main Barn are handicapped accessible and have baby changers.
-The Empire State Carousel restroom is handicapped accessible.
+The Empire State Carousel restroom is handicapped accessible (closed in 2020).

 Walkways are made from a variety of materials throughout the museum so we suggest comfortable walking shoes.